Yukiooooo/PHYS-5391/assignment-5/README.md

 **msm_eva.py** % the python code for analyzing the substorm results

+**assignment-5.tex** % the Latex code for creating the report .pdf file

 ## How to compile these files
 Please download all the stuffs in this folder or clone my repository in command line via: